kristinaolsson10/code-pub-react-workshop/README.md

 Look for comments in the code for hints on how to implement the following.

 1. Add the `AlbumCard` component to the app
-   1. Import the `AlbumCard` component
+   1. Import the `AlbumCard` component in App.js
-   1. Add the `AlbumCard` component
+   1. Add the `AlbumCard` component in the render function

 1. Use real data from Spotify to get album list
     1. Fetch album data into the state in ComponentDidMount in App.js
     1. The app should now be able to print several AlbumCard components

 <img src="src/images/album-first-render-screenshot.png" alt="Preview" width="550"/>